 What is Babka?

-Delicious: With a sweet, tangy dough and a decadent chocolate filling, this bread will make your tastebuds sing with every single bite.
+Delicious – With a sweet, tangy dough and decadent chocolate filling, this bread offers deep flavor and a tender, pillowy crumb.

-Simple: Although it looks super impressive, this bread is actually fairly simple to make.
-With just a few ingredients, you can make a beautiful and delicious bread.
+Simple – Although it looks super impressive, sourdough babka is actually fairly simple to make.
+With just a few ingredients and some simple assembly (and yes, some waiting), you can make this stunning and delicious dessert.

 Want to save this recipe?